-Lagos Ready to Pay Above N30,000 Minimum Wage, Says Sanwo-Olu - THISDAYLIVE
+Lagos Ready to Pay above N30,000 Minimum Wage, Says Sanwo-Olu - THISDAYLIVE

 During interaction with the labour unions’ leaders, Sanwo-Olu listened to various demands of the workers, which included arrears of workers’ medical allowance, introduction of premium insurance for the workforce, timely pension payment for retired workers, mortgage scheme for housing, befitting labour secretariat and representation of workers’ unions in MDA boards’ appointments.

-The Government, Sanwo-Olu said, will collaborate with the Organised Labour Unions to float a post-retirement housing scheme that would enable workers of all cadres to apply and acquire permanent homes after leaving the service.
+The government, Sanwo-Olu said, will collaborate with the labour unions to float a post-retirement housing scheme that would enable workers of all cadres to apply and acquire permanent homes after leaving the service.
 Lagos, the Governor promised, would be donating land for the purpose, while the labour unions would source for finance to develop the scheme.

-It was a moment of excitement for the union leaders, following the Governor’s pronouncement to pay above the minimum wage.
-They described Sanwo-Olu as “a listening leader” and observed that the Governor had started to fulfil promises made to the unions in the build up to the 2019 elections.

-Chairman of Lagos Council of Trade Union Congress (TUC), Comrade Gbenga Ekundayo, listed re-introduction of Town Hall meeting with labour unions and appointment of more women into the State’s cabinet as part of the promises fulfilled by the Governor.
+Chairman of Lagos Council of Trade Union Congress (TUC), Gbenga Ekundayo, listed re-introduction of Town Hall meeting with labour unions and appointment of more women into the state’s cabinet as part of the promises fulfilled by the Governor.

 She promised that the Organised Labour would continue to support the Government’s efforts towards improving the wellbeing of the residents and workers in the State.